dcro/dynamic-social-buttons/README.md

 Dynamic social buttons (with Google Analytics social tracking)
 ==============================================================

-You can use this code to initialize social buttons (Facebook, Google+, Twitter) and dynamically & track social actions in Google Analytics.
+You can use this code to initialize social buttons (Facebook, Google+, Twitter) dynamically & track social actions in Google Analytics.
 This library works with both versions of Google Analytics (old analytics code & the new universal analytics code).

 The code is written in [Coffeescript](http://coffeescript.org/), but you can easily transform it to JavaScript using the online compiler from the Coffeescript website.